Lisa Teasley: Early life and education

 Lisa Teasley was born and raised in Los Angeles, California, to Larkin Teasley and Violet Teasley.
 Her father was African-American and former CEO of the largest black-owned insurance company Golden State Mutual in the U.S., her mother was Panamanian and an accessories designer.
 Teasley studied English literature and Creative Writing at UCLA.
 She studied art on summer scholarship at Otis/Parsons.
 Her first job was a paid internship with the Los Angeles Times, and then she worked as a researcher for Forbes magazine.

-Art
+Visual art

 Lisa Teasley is also a visual artist.
 As a painter, she has had a one-woman show at the Watts Towers Art Center, with John Outterbridge as director and curator.
 Her group shows include Brockman Gallery, the Los Angeles County Museum of Art's Rental & Sales Gallery, and the Pittsburgh Center for the Arts.
 Teasley was a member of the former art collective HowDoYouSayYaminAfrican?, aka the Yams, who debuted their first film at the 2014 Whitney Biennial.